sww1235/edc-harness/README.md

 The goal of this project is to provide a backbone on which my EDC electronics can be connected and charged while reducing weight and awkwardness.

+Most large electronic components will be connected to the MUX board which acts as a power distribution board and network hub for the various components as well as its function of routing audio and control signals for radios.

 Some components of this will be in separate github repositories as listed below.
 The words are clicky below and will take you to the listed part.